WTW93: Everyone Is a Complete Idiot Except Bill Maher

 I'm not wrestling someone 127.

-No, yeah, they find somebody else on 127 to wrestle 127.
+They find somebody else at 127 to wrestle 127.

 That makes the match more interesting for the viewer.

-So if we can split wrestling into 10 categories, and that becomes the wrestling match, but all men against each other.
+So if we can split wrestling into 10 categories and that becomes the wrestling match, but all men against each other.

 Correct.